YLab-Open/BRIDGE/README.md

 ## 📜 Background

-Recent advances in **Large Language Models (LLMs)** have demonstrated transformative potential in **healthcare**,  yet concerns remain around their reliability and clinical validity across diverse clinical tasks, specialties, and languages.
+**Large Language Models (LLMs)** have demonstrated transformative potential in **healthcare**,  yet concerns remain around their reliability and clinical validity across diverse clinical tasks, specialties, and languages.
 To support timely and trustworthy evaluation, building upon our [systematic review](https://ai.nejm.org/doi/full/10.1056/AIra2400012) of global clinical text resources, we introduce **[BRIDGE](https://arxiv.org/abs/2504.19467)**, **a multilingual benchmark that comprises 87 real-world clinical text tasks spanning nine languages and more than one million samples**.
 Furthermore, we construct this leaderboard of LLM in clinical text understanding by systematically evaluating **52 state-of-the-art LLMs** (by 2025/04/29).

+**Key Features**: Real-world Clinical Text, 9 Languages, 9 Task types, 14 Clinical specialties, 7 Clinical document types, 20 Clinical applications covering 6 clinical stages of patient care.

-More Details can be found in our [BRIDGE paper](https://arxiv.org/abs/2504.19467) and [systematic review](https://ai.nejm.org/doi/full/10.1056/AIra2400012).
+**More Details** can be found in our [BRIDGE paper](https://arxiv.org/abs/2504.19467) and [systematic review](https://ai.nejm.org/doi/full/10.1056/AIra2400012), and the comprehensive leaderboard is available at [BRIDGE Leaderboard](https://huggingface.co/spaces/YLab-Open/BRIDGE-Medical-Leaderboard).

+**This project** is led and maintained by the team of <a href="https://ylab.top/">Prof. Jie Yang</a> and <a href="https://www.drugepi.org/team/joshua-kueiyu-lin">Prof. Kueiyu Joshua Lin</a> at Harvard Medical School and Brigham and Women's Hospital.

 ## 🛠️ How to Use?

 #### 1. Download the BRIDGE Dataset

 All fully open-access datasets in BRIDGE are available in [BRIDGE-Open](https://huggingface.co/datasets/YLab-Open/BRIDGE-Open).
 To ensure the fairness of this leaderboard, we publicly release the following data for each task: Five completed samples serve as few-shot examples, and all testing samples with instructions and input information.
 Due to privacy and security considerations of clinical data, regulated-access datasets can not be directly published.
 However, all detailed task descriptions and their corresponding data sources are available in our [BRIDGE paper](https://arxiv.org/abs/2504.19467).
 Importantly, all 87 datasets have been verified to be either fully open-access or publicly accessible via reasonable request.

 #### 2. LLM Inference